 © Federico Facchin – 2023 – Norway

-The bait ball is on the move, and it’s challenging to keep pace.
-Falling behind, I decide to capture an image of the remnants of a herring.
-Orcas are known for selecting their prey meticulously, even going so far as to take fillets and spill out the rest.
-That’s precisely what I’m attempting to document when, out of nowhere, something far more exciting emerges.
+The bait ball is on the move, making it difficult to keep up.
+Falling behind, I decide to capture an image of a lone herring remnant.
+Orcas are known for their meticulous hunting techniques, sometimes taking only the fillets and discarding the rest.
+That’s exactly what I’m trying to document when, out of nowhere, something far more exciting emerges.

 IMAGE LEFT: What’s left of a herring in the front, the predator in the background.